Ben Cavarra

-Ben Cavarra (born 20 December 1995) is an Australian rules footballer who currently plays for the Box Hill Hawks in the Victorian Football League (VFL).
-He has also served as an assistant coach at the club since 2024.
+Ben Cavarra (born 20 December 1995) is a former Australian rules footballer who played for the in the Australian Football League (AFL).

-Overlooked by Australian Football League (AFL) clubs because of his height, Cavarra spent four seasons in the VFL with Frankston and Williamstown, where he took on his role as a small forward, before being selected by the Western Bulldogs in the 2018 AFL national draft, the sixth time he had nominated.

 Career

 Juniors

 Cavarra is from Lysterfield, a suburb of Melbourne, and was educated at St Joseph's in nearby Ferntree Gully.
 He spent a successful stint of junior football at the Eastern Ranges in the TAC Cup, starting by winning the 2012 Pennington Medal (the club's best and fairest award) as a bottom-age player.
 A strong 2013 season followed; Cavarra captained the Ranges to a premiership, winning the TAC Medal as best on ground in the grand final.
 He also tied for the Morrish Medal (the competition's best and fairest) on 16 votes, and won a second consecutive Pennington Medal, a feat that had previously been matched only by Sam Mitchell and Rory Sloane.
 Cavarra also represented Vic Metro at that year's AFL Under 18 Championships.
 He missed out on attending the national draft combine, instead attending the Victorian session, where he ran a 20-metre sprint in under three seconds, a personal best.